Home

 Germinating the seeds

-When to plant -- Plant your seeds when you receive them for best germination
+When to plant -- Plant your seeds when you receive them for best germination.

 Getting started -- The seeds are small, so work in a well-lit area.
 You may plant each seed in individual, small containers, such as seedling starter trays.
 Or you plant them all in a single, larger container, and transplant the seedlings later.
 Either way, use containers with drainage holes.

-Fill the pots, without packing down the soil, and place a seed or 2 on top.
-If you have long-fibered sphagnum moss, sprinkle a small amount over the surface.
+If you have vermiculite or long-fibered sphagnum moss, sprinkle a small amount over the surface.
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 The amount of moss to use is shown in this photo.
-If you don't have the moss, sprinkle a small amount of your soil mix around the seeds.
+If you don't have vermiculite or moss, sprinkle a small amount of your soil mix around the seeds.
 Then add water until everything is evenly moist (but not soggy).

 Until the seeds sprout, ensure that the surface soil always stays moist.
 A plastic dome may be used to maintain moisture, but leave it open slightly to allow some fresh air in.
 You may need to drip a few drops of water over the seeds every day to keep the seeds moist.